What WordPress products should be like

 WordPress is packed with APIs developers can and should use in their themes and plugins, yet sadly, a lot of them don’t.
 We believe that thousands of developers, who volunteer their time so WordPress can be better for everyone, do know better than an occasional “wheel re-inventor”.

 Eight different sliders?
 600+ different fonts?
 Unlimited color options?
-Do they come with a free set of cheap knives if you call within next twenty minutes?
+Do they come with a free set of cheap knives if you call within the next twenty minutes?

-We do realize value of marketing, but we also believe that if gimmicks are presented as key features there’s a good chance something is fundamentally wrong with the product.
+We do realize the value of marketing, but we also believe that if gimmicks are presented as key features there’s a good chance something is fundamentally wrong with the product.